TranscribeMe/Docs/docs/quickstarts/0_overview.rst

 .. overview_step4::
 4. Place Order
 ----------
+***IMPORTANT!!!*** If you have been given a promo code to use, you MUST enter it before placing an order.
+Please see the above step for info about this.

 Visit :doc:`1_billing` to confirm that your billing information is setup correctly.
 You can also use a promo code created by the TranscribeMe Sales Team to bypass the credit card payment step and instead be billed by invoice.